 Depending on your situation a trust could potentially make things a bit easier for your family should you pass away.
 It might also sound good that you could save some money on taxes.
 However, a trust might not be suitable for everyone and there are definitely a few things you should bear in mind.

 - Once you pass away your life insurance policy will not be subject to inheritance tax.

 - Getting access to the funds should be relatively quick since they are not subject to the probate process.

 - You know exactly where your payout will go.

 - Once the policy has been put into a trust, the legal agreement cannot be subsequently revoked.

 - The trustees may not have your best interests at heart so it’s important to make sure that they do for years to come.

 You can trust British Seniors

 While it might seem like a lot to take on, a trust could be a way of helping out your loved ones after you’ve passed away.
 It could give you the tools to help your loved ones at a time when it matters most.
 At British Seniors, we are here to help you.
-With our Over 50s Life Insurance, there could be something there to help out those that matter most to you.
+With our Over 50 Life Insurance and Seniors Term Life Insurance, there could be something there to help out those that matter most to you.